aspose-words/Aspose.Words-Documentation/sharepoint/user-s-guide/reporting/report-definition-file/tablerelation-element/_index.md

 ﻿---
-title: TableRelation Element - Aspose.Words for SharePoint
+title: TableRelation Element
+second_title: Aspose.Words for SharePoint
 articleTitle: TableRelation Element
 linktitle: TableRelation Element
 description: "TableRelation element meaning and structure which may be used while configuring Aspose.Words for SharePoint reports."